aljazkovac/fullstackopen-part13-relational-databases/README.md

 This part is all about PSQL, Sequelize and relational databases.

-Please check out the [main repo for the course](https://github.com/aljazkovac/fullstackopen-part0-to-part9-react) also.
+Please see also the [main repository for the course](https://github.com/alko5923/fullstack-open).

 Here is the certificate for this part: